-Health Ministry's telemedicine service eSanjeevani completes 9 lakh consultations | Health
+Health ministry's telemedicine service eSanjeevani completes 9 lakh consultations | Health

-To date, the Ministry of Health and Family Welfare has launched two variants of eSanjeevani namely - doctor to doctor (eSanjeevani AB-HWC) in the hub and spoke model and patient to doctor (eSanjeevaniOPD).
+The Ministry of Health has launched two variants of eSanjeevani -- doctor to doctor (eSanjeevani AB-HWC) in hub and spoke model and patient to doctor (eSanjeevaniOPD).
 It has been one year now that eSanjeevani Ayushman Bharat-HWC was rolled out.
-Andhra Pradesh was the first state to roll out eSanjeevaniAB-HWC services in November 2019 and since then around 240 hubs and over 5000 spokes have been set up by various States. eSanjeevani AB-HWC has completed over 1,83,000 consultations.
+Andhra Pradesh was the first state to roll out eSanjeevaniAB-HWC services in November 2019, and since then, around 240 hubs and over 5,000 spokes have been set up by various states. eSanjeevani AB-HWC has completed over 1,83,000 consultations, the statement said.

+The eSanjeevaniOPD is a telemedicine variant for the public to seek health services remotely.
+It was rolled out on 13th of April, 2020, during the first lockdown in the country.
+So far, over 7,16,000 consultations have been recorded on eSanjeevaniOPD that is hosting over 240 online OPDs which include general OPDs and speciality OPDs.
+Both the variants of eSanjeevani are rapidly evolving in terms of use and capacity and functionalities, the statement said.

+The eSanjeevani team at C-DAC Mohali is closely working with the health ministry to address the requirements of the states.
+The health ministry is in regular touch with the states to formulate strategies for extending the reach of eSanjeevani services to the underprivileged section of the society too.
+A few states like Tamil Nadu, Uttar Pradesh, Gujarat etc are experimenting various models to provision eSanjeevani services for non-IT savvy as well as poor patients who do not have access to the internet, the statement added.

 - READ MORE ON: